Predictive Inference Based on Markov Chain Monte Carlo Output: Simulation study

-From a practical perspective, thinning thus seems justified if, and only if, a small MCMC sample is desired and the mixture-of-parameter estimator is applied.
+In Appendix \ref{sec:simulation-thinning}, we present simulation analyses of the effects of thinning an MCMC sample (i.e., keeping only every $\tau$th draw, where $\tau \in \mathbb{N}$ is the thinning factor), which is often done in practice with the goal of reducing autocorrelation in the MCMC draws.
+From a practical perspective, the analysis in Appendix \ref{sec:simulation-thinning} suggests that thinning is justified if, and only if, a small MCMC sample is desired and the mixture-of-parameter estimator is applied.
 Two arguments in favor of a small sample appear particularly relevant even today.
 First, storing large amounts of data on public servers (as is often done for replication purposes) may be costly or inconvenient.
-Second, post-processing procedures such as score computations applied to the MCMC sample may be computationally demanding {(cf.~Table \ref{tab:cost})}, and {therefore may encourage and justify thinning}.}
+Second, post-processing procedures such as score computations applied to the MCMC sample may be computationally demanding {(cf.~Table \ref{tab:cost})}, and therefore may encourage thinning.